 Lab PCR (results in 12-48 hours, expedites available)

 Lab-Based PCR Tests send test samples to a laboratory to be analyzed, and deliver results in 1 to 3 days.
 Our partner labs, Thermo Fisher and Ortho Clinical are listed on the FDA Emergency Use Authorization at the FDA website, under FAQs on Diagnostic Testing for SARS-CoV-2.
+CLIA available upon request.

 Rapid PCR/Molecular (results as quick as 30 minutes)

-NAT and SAG-AFTRA approve rapid testing.
+NAAT and SAG-AFTRA approve rapid testing.